ghimiresunil/Diabetes-Prediction-using-different-Machine-Learning/README.md

 - **Random Forest**: 75.97402597402598

 Note: From the above comparison, we can observe that K Nearest neighbors gets the highest accuracy of 78.57 %

+## 05. INSTALLATION

+- Clone this repository and unzip it.
+- After downloading, cd into the flask directory.
+- Begin a new virtual environment with Python 3 and activate it.
+- Install the required packages using pip install -r requirements.txt
+- Execute the command: python app.py
+- Open http://127.0.0.1:5000/ in your browser.

+## SCREENSHOT